nup002/Mathboard/readme.md

 | Apache Open Office equation editor | ❌        |

 ## Compatibility
-The mathboard works on Unix systems (including Apple Mac OS) and Windows.
-When using the Mathboard on Windows, the open source application [WinCompose](https://github.com/samhocevar/wincompose) must be installed and running.
+The mathboard works on nearly all Unix systems, Apple macOS, and Windows.
+When using the Mathboard on Windows, the lightweight and open source application [WinCompose](https://github.com/samhocevar/wincompose) must be installed and running.

 ## Hardware
 The mathboard has three main components: